 What will my puppy come with?

-All Royal Frenchies puppies come registered, with a 3 generation pedigree, microchipped, 1st and 2nd set of vaccines, 3x dewormed, one year congenital health guarantee, and a lifetime of support.
+All Royal Frenchies puppies come registered, with a 3 generation pedigree, microchipped, 1st and 2nd set of vaccines (age dependent), 3x dewormed, one year congenital health guarantee, and a lifetime of support.

 Do you ship?

 Yes we do ship within Canada.
 Shipping is a flat fee of $450, which includes the flight, travel crate and transportation costs.
 We ship our puppies with WestJet and their flights fly frequently into major Canadian cities, making it easier to arrange both time and date that fits our adopting families' needs.

 We are not able to ship puppies in the Christmas Holiday Season (December 14-January 6th), due to holiday cargo restrictions.